 • The Creative Cabin (2019)

 Slowly but surely the cabin’s magic began to shine.
-Sitting above a ravine, we befriended the owls, deer, and forest creatures that inhabited that slice of heaven.
+Sitting above a ravine, I befriended the owls, deer, and forest creatures that inhabited that slice of heaven.
 It became our creative oasis.
 I spent most days painting on the back deck above the ravine, listening to the forest sounds.
-Kory set up a desk inside and began building his own book publishing business.
-Just a five-minute walk up and down a hill from the Puget Sound, we went swimming and paddle boarding in the summer.
+Only a five-minute walk over the hill from the Puget Sound, I spent my summers swimming and paddleboarding.

 • Painting inside the cabin